Trust img

 Risks Associated with Early Menopause

-• Bone Loss: Estrogen is the hormone that protects bone density.
+• Bone loss– Estrogen is the hormone that protects bone density.
 When early menopause happens, it leads to faster bone thinning, and there is a higher risk of fractures because of the same.

-• Reduced Life Expectancy: There is research that suggests that women with early menopause live shorter lives.
+• Reduced life expectancy– There is research that suggests that women with early menopause live shorter lives.

 Relationship Between Early Menopause and Fertility

-• Assisted Reproductive Technologies (ART): Options like in vitro fertilisation (IVF) combined with donor eggs can be an effective treatment method for women with early menopause.
+• Assisted Reproductive Technologies (ART)- Options like in vitro fertilisation (IVF) combined with donor eggs can be an effective treatment method for women with early menopause.

-• Surrogacy: Surrogacy and adoption are two viable options for women affected by early menopause.
+• Surrogacy Surrogacy and adoption are two viable options for women affected by early menopause.

 Lifestyle Modifications to Ease the Transition

-Difference Between Early Menopause & Premature Menopause
+Difference Between Menopause & Premature Menopause

-Premature Menopause
+Premature Menopause-

-The symptoms are similar to natural menopause, including hot flashes, mood changes, vaginal dryness, and irregular periods.
-There are other health risks involved as well, like reduced bone density (also known as osteoporosis) and loss of estrogen, resulting in a higher risk of heart disease.
+Menopause occurs before the age of 40.
+It can be caused due to several reasons, including genetic or chromosomal abnormalities, autoimmune diseases, and some cancer treatments that affect the ovaries.
 The symptoms are more sudden and severe, as estrogen drops at a very young age.
 Some women may even notice signs of early menopause in their 20s, such as irregular cycles or hot flashes, which indicate POI.

 Can Premature Menopause Be Reversed?